-- During the first quarter of 2012, we were able to offset lost committed recurring revenues by adding new customers and increasing sales of incremental services to our existing customers.
-A continuation of this trend could lead to increased overall revenues; however, any such increased revenues would be offset if we experience lower traffic from non-committed revenues or declines in the prices we charge.
-If we do not offset lost committed revenues in this manner, our overall revenues will decrease. - Our unit prices offered to some customers have declined as a result of increased competition.
+- During the first quarter of 2013, we were able to offset lost committed recurring revenues by adding new customers and increasing sales of incremental services to our existing customers.
+A continuation of this trend could lead to increased revenues.
+Overall revenues were also impacted favorably by amounts we were paid for items such as traffic usage in excess of committed amounts and one-time events but negatively impacted by price declines. - In recent years, our unit prices offered to some customers declined as a result of increased competition.
 These price reductions primarily impacted customers for which we deliver high volumes of traffic over our network, such as digital media customers.
-If we continue to experience decreases in unit prices and are unable to offset such reductions with increased traffic, enhanced efficiencies in our network, lower co-location and bandwidth expenses, or increased sales of incremental services to existing customers, our revenues and profit margins could decrease. - During the first quarter of 2012, we experienced an increase in the rate of traffic growth in our video and software download solutions as compared the fourth quarter of 2011.
-If this trend does not continue, our ability to generate revenue growth could be adversely impacted. - Historically, we have experienced seasonal variations of higher revenues in the fourth quarter of the year and lower revenues during the summer months.
+To increase or maintain revenues and our profit margin, it is important that we continue to offset price declines with increased traffic, enhanced efficiencies in our network, lower co-location and bandwidth expenses and increased sales of incremental services to existing customers. - During the first quarter of 2013, we experienced an increase in the rate of traffic growth in our video and software download solutions as compared to the fourth quarter of 2012.
+If this trend continues, our ability to generate revenue growth would be enhanced. - We historically experience seasonal variations of higher revenues in the fourth quarter of the year and lower revenues during the summer months.
 We primarily attribute such variations to patterns of usage of e-commerce services by our retail customers.
-If this trend continues, our ability to generate quarterly revenue growth on a sequential basis could be impacted.
-Our revenues in the first quarter of 2012 were lower than our revenues in the fourth quarter of 2011. - During the first quarter of 2012, revenues derived from customers outside the United States accounted for 28% of our total revenues.
-For the remainder of 2012, we anticipate revenues from such customers as a percentage of our total revenues to be consistent with the first quarter.
+If this trend continues, our ability to generate quarterly revenue growth on a sequential basis could be impacted. - For the three months ended March 31, 2013, revenues derived from customers outside the United States accounted for 30% of our total revenues.
+For the remainder of 2013, we anticipate revenues from such customers as a percentage of our total revenues to be consistent with the first three months of 2013.